nasim-coder/Calculator/README.md

 # Calculator
-This ia a very simpe calculator making for learning purpose.
+This ia a very simpe calculator made for learning purpose.